 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available on the school website.
+An explanation of the complaints procedure is available at the school office.

 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.